tinymce/tinymce-docs/_includes/configuration/text-color.md

 ### Options

 These settings affect the execution of the `textcolor`.
-You can set the dimensions and mapping of the grid of text colors here.
+The dimensions and mapping of the grid of text colors can be set here.

 ### `color_cols`

-This option allows you to specify how many columns appear on the grid of text colors.
+This option allows specifying the number of columns that can appear on the grid of text colors.
 The number of rows is calculated based on how many text colors are supplied divided by the specified number of columns.
 The `textcolor_cols` and `textcolor_rows` property has been removed in TinyMCE 5.0.

 **Type:** `String`